Prescot Cables F.C.: History since 2016

 The 2023–24 season proved to be a memorable one for Prescot.
 A 3rd-place finish meant Cables qualified for the play-offs for the first time since 2017–18.
 Victories over Bootle F.C. and City of Liverpool F.C. in-front of capacity crowds at Valerie Park earnt Prescot promotion to the Northern Premier League Premier Division for the first time in 15 years.

 On 15 July 2024, Steven Daley resigned as manager of Prescot Cables with Dave Dempsey taking over as manager.

 On 19 July 2024, Daley was reappointed Prescot Cables manager.

+On 25 April 2026, Prescot Cables were relegated back to the Northern Premier League West Division on the final day of the 25/26 campaign.